 My 9-year-old daughter just got a list of “summer projects” she needs to complete before she begins the 4th grade in the fall — and I am not happy about it.
 These days, it seems like it’s no longer enough to have kids spending hours doing their homework or making projects during the school year.
 Now it seeps into summer vacation too, making our time “off” almost as stressful as the school year.

-Reading lists I have no issue with.
+To be clear, it’s not the reading lists I take issue with.
 It’s great to have kids pick a few books to read over their summer vacation, and even to read them together as a family.
 It’s the thought of having to do not one, not two, but THREE more school projects that pushed me over the edge recently.

-I can’t even complain at this point to my daughter’s school because, guess what?
-Everybody’s on vacation.
+And here’s the most annoying part: I can’t even complain at this point to my daughter’s school, because guess what?
+EVERYBODY’S ON VACATION.More On